 Matthew Belanger

-Television Programming began out of a desire to transform the never-ending stream of broadcast television images into something that could be studied as a whole.
-Perhaps then, patterns would emerge, that once parsed, could give us greater understanding of this medium.
-And that by making it possible to study an entire days worth of images, the viewer will be able to identify the patterns of a particular time and channel.
+This body of work began out of a desire to transform the never-ending stream of broadcast television images into something that could be taken in and analyzed as a whole.
+My thinking was that perhaps then patterns would emerge, that once realized, could give us greater understanding of the complex medium of television, and its impact on us as viewers.

 This work by Matthew Belanger is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.